-We are developing novel energy-efficient designs and model-based control algorithms for lower-limb and upper-limb exoskeletons and prostheses using integrated biomechatronic systems modelling.
-Automated environment recognition systems and onboard sensors inform the dynamic controllers, which optimize assistive loads and electrical energy regeneration capabilities of these wearable biomechatronic devices for rehabilitation and manufacturing applications.
+We are developing energy-efficient powertrains and model-based control algorithms for lower and upper-limb exoskeletons and prostheses using integrated biomechatronic systems modelling.
+Automated environment recognition systems and onboard sensors inform the dynamic controllers, which optimize the movement assistance and energy regeneration capabilities of these wearable biomechatronics for rehabilitation and manufacturing applications.

 • Exoskeletons and Prostheses

 • Model-Based Control

 • Rehabiliation Engineering

 • Laschowski B, McNally W, Wong A, and McPhee J. (2020).
 Comparative Analysis of Environment Recognition Systems for Control of Lower-Limb Exoskeletons and Prostheses.
 IEEE International Conference on Biomedical Robotics and Biomechatronics.
 Accepted.

 • Laschowski B, McNally W, McPhee J, and Wong A. (2019).
 Preliminary Design of an Environment Recognition System for Controlling Robotic Lower-Limb Prostheses and Exoskeletons.
 IEEE International Conference on Rehabilitation Robotics, pp. 868-873.
 DOI: 10.1109/ICORR.2019.8779540.